PotatoBite/collector/README.md

 collect( "https://github.com/PotatoBite/xgetopt" "v1.0.0" myapp)
 ```

-Also, collector automatically adds the folders `include` and `lib` of each installed collection to the `include_directories ` and `link_directories`, of selected target, making a very clean `CMakeLists.txt`, and easy way of using cmake and dependencies, for example, this is a fully working cmake project:
+Also, collector automatically adds the folders `include` and `lib` of each installed collection to the `include_directories ` and `link_directories` of selected target, making a very clean `CMakeLists.txt`, and easy way of using cmake and dependencies, for example, this is a fully working cmake project:

 ```cmake
 cmake_minimum_required(VERSION 3.0.0)